Redesigning lessons from Super Bowl

 When it’s the right decision, redesigning your website can have a positive impact on your business.
 But, if it isn’t the right decision, a site redesign can be a huge waste of time and resource.

 If not redesign then what?
-Custom landing pages, user surveys, demographic research and split testing are a great place to start.
+Custom landing pages, targeted ads, and localization are a great place to start.

 About Galaxy WeblinksWe specialize in human-centric user experience design services to our clients across the globe.
 Our innovative ideas, creative designs, industry best practices, and processes help us improve user satisfaction and solve complex design problems.
 Contact us for a free consultation!

 Craft is a mature and tested content management system.
 Airbnb, W3C, Netflix, PBS, Salesforce, Moz, and countles...

 The most important question that project managers should ask themselves is, “How do I help my customers achieve thei...

 Whether you have recently started learning Node.js or thinking about using it in your next project, this blog will he...

 Single Page Applications(SPAs) are all around us.
 Industry leaders like Google, Trello, Facebook, Gmail, Github, vouc...